NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: NAIS-Net with Untied Weights

 Recall that we have taken the origin as the reference equilibrium point, namely, $\bar{x}=0$ is a steady state if $\bar{u}=0$ and if $b(k)=0, \forall k\geq\bar{k}\geq0$.
 Without loss of generality, we will assume $b(k)=0, \forall k$ and treat $u$ as a disturbance, $u=w$, for the robust case.
 The following result is obtained:

-\begin{theorem}(Main result for untied weights) If Condition \ref{assum:Jacobian_untied} holds, then NAIS--net with untied weights and with ReLU or $\tanh$ activations is Globally Uniformly Stable.
+\begin{theorem}(Main result for untied weights) If Condition \ref{assum:Jacobian_untied} holds, then NAIS--net with untied weights and with $\tanh$ activation is Globally Uniformly Stable.
 In other words there is a set $\bar{\mathcal{X}}$ that is an ultimate bound, namely:

 The describing functions are:

 where $\|\cdot\|$ is the matrix norm providing the tightest bound to the left-hand side of Eq. (\ref{eq:stability_untied}), where $\bar{\rho}$ is defined.

 In particular, we have: \begin{enumerate} \item If the activation is $\tanh$ then the network is Globally Uniformly Input-Output robustly Stable for any input perturbation $w\in\mathcal{W}=\mathbb{R}^m$.
 Under no input actions, namely if $u=0$, then the origin is Globally Asymptotically Stable.
 If $u=w\in\mathcal{W}$ where $\mathcal{W}$ is the norm ball of radius $\mu$, then the following set is RPI: